Degree spectra of homeomorphism types of compact Polish spaces: Cantor-Bendixson derivative

-For the converse inclusion, assume that $s(B)$ has a $\mathbf{d}$-computable compact presentation.
-By Lemma \ref{lem:zero-dim-embedding}, $s(B)$ is homeomorphic to the subspace $[T]$ of the Cantor space for some $\mathbf{d}$-computable pruned tree $T\subseteq 2^{<\om}$.
-By Fact \ref{fact:Boolean-algebra} (1), $b([T])$ (hence also $B$) is $\mathbf{d}$-computably presentable. \end{proof}
+For~$X\in\CP_0$, Corollary \ref{cor_tree} implies that~$X$ has a~$\d$-computable compact presentation if and only if there exists a~$\d$-computable pruned tree~$T\subseteq 2^{<\omega}$ such that~$X$ is homeomorphic to~$[T]$.
+Therefore, \begin{corollary} The degree spectra of countable boolean algebras coincide with the compact degree spectra of zero-dimensional compact Polish spaces. \end{corollary}

-The Stone dual of the Cantor-Bendixon derivative is known as the Frech\'et derivative $B'$ of a Boolean algebra $B$ which is the quotient of $B$ by the ideal generated by atoms (minimal non-zero elements).
+The Stone dual of the Cantor-Bendixon derivative is known as the Fr\'echet derivative $B'$ of a Boolean algebra $B$ which is the quotient of $B$ by the ideal generated by atoms (minimal non-zero elements).
 Since the isolated points $x$ of the space $s(B)$ (realized as $[F]$ above) are precisely the atoms $[\tau]\cap[F]$ for suitable prefix $\tau\sqsubseteq x$, we obtain the following.

-\begin{Proposition} For any countable Boolean algebra $B$, $s(B')$ is homeomorphic to $s(B)'$. \end{Proposition}
+\begin{proposition} For any countable Boolean algebra $B$, $s(B')$ is homeomorphic to $s(B)'$. \end{proposition}

-Precise complexity estimations for the Frechet derivative were obtained in \cite{OdSe89}: a countable Boolean algebra $C$ is $\mathbf{d''}$-computably presentable iff $C$ is isomorphic to $B'$ for some $\mathbf{d}$-computable Boolean algebra $B$, and there is a $\mathbf{d}$-computable Boolean algebra $B$ such that $B'$ is not $\mathbf{d'}$-computably presentable.
-The iterated version is also known for any $n>0$: a countable Boolean algebra $C$ is $\mathbf{d}^{(2n)}$-computably presentable iff $C$ is isomorphic to the $n$th derivative $B^{(n)}$ for some $\mathbf{d}$-computable Boolean algebra $B$, and there is a $\mathbf{d}$-computable Boolean algebra $B$ such that the $n$th derivative $B^{(n)}$ is not $\mathbf{d}^{(2n-1)}$-computably presentable.
+Precise complexity estimations for the Frechet derivative were obtained in \cite{OdSe89}: for any Turing degree~$\d$, a countable Boolean algebra $C$ is $\d''$-computably presentable iff $C$ is isomorphic to $B'$ for some $\d$-computable Boolean algebra $B$, and there is a $\d$-computable Boolean algebra $B$ such that $B'$ is not $\d'$-computably presentable.
+The iterated version is also known for any $n>0$: a countable Boolean algebra $C$ is $\d^{(2n)}$-computably presentable iff $C$ is isomorphic to the $n$th derivative $B^{(n)}$ for some $\d$-computable Boolean algebra $B$, and there is a $\d$-computable Boolean algebra $B$ such that the $n$th derivative $B^{(n)}$ is not $\d^{(2n-1)}$-computably presentable.

+These results have an immediate consequence in terms of compact degree spectra of spaces in~$\CP_0$, by Corollary \ref{cor_ba_zero} and Proposition \ref{deriv}.